Strategic Credit Fund

 What is the Origin Strategic Credit Fund?

 A portfolio of yield-focused multifamily debt investments for qualified purchasers.
-This open-end and evergreen Fund’s objective is to provide investors with a consistent stream of risk-adjusted income, appreciation, and capital protection.
+This open-end and evergreen Fund aims to provide investors with a consistent stream of risk-adjusted income, appreciation, and capital protection.
 The Fund is offered through Origin Credit Advisers, an affiliate of Origin Investments.

 Why did Origin launch the Strategic Credit Fund, and why now?

-The Strategic Credit Fund is the successor to Origin’s Multifamily Credit Fund that closed in January 2023.
-We launched the Strategic Credit Fund to provide investors with an opportunity to generate an attractive stream of passive income while protecting and preserving wealth in any market environment.
+The Strategic Credit Fund is the successor to Origin’s Multifamily Credit Fund, which closed in January 2023.
+We launched the Strategic Credit Fund to allow investors the opportunity to generate an attractive stream of passive income while protecting and preserving wealth in any market environment.

-As of mid-2023, private credit is entering a golden era amid interest rates that are expected to be higher for longer, the recent banking crisis, and resulting regulatory pressures that have triggered a pullback in traditional lending.
-The Strategic Credit Fund is positioned to take advantage of this market dislocation by investing in liquid credit securities and originating private preferred equity and bridge loan gap financing, all of which collateralized by multifamily properties.
+As of mid-2023, private credit is entering a golden era amid expected higher interest rates for longer, the recent banking crisis, and resulting regulatory pressures that have triggered a pullback in traditional lending.
+The Strategic Credit Fund is positioned to take advantage of this market dislocation by investing in liquid credit securities, originating private preferred equity, and bridge loan gap financing, all collateralized by multifamily properties.
 As prolific buyers of Freddie Mac securitizations with priority access to deal flow, we have cemented our reputation in this space.

 What is the Fund’s investment strategy?

-The Fund’s investment strategy and open-end structure allow for flexibility across several product types and is designed to deliver risk-adjusted returns and income in any market environment by moving to where the market is providing mispriced buying and selling opportunities.
-The Fund seeks to achieve its objectives of generating current income for its investors through investments including:
+The Fund’s investment strategy and open-ended structure allow flexibility across several product types.
+They are designed to provide risk-adjusted returns and income in any market environment by moving to where the market offers mispriced buying and selling opportunities.
+The Fund seeks to achieve its objectives of generating current income for its investors through investments, including:

 - Securitized Multifamily Debt: Pools of fixed and floating rate first-lien multifamily loans originated by Freddie Mac and other lenders.